Meta-Dusk/LanceApp/README.md

 ### The Known Issues

-1. When launching the app for the first time, there could be an issue with the window, where it will look stretched, and the speech bubble is clipped.
-Please refer to [Fix 1](#fix-1) or [Fix 3](#fix-3).
+1. Miku, the window, or the speech bubble appears to be stretched, clipped, or stretched; try [Fix 3](#fix-3) first then [Fix 1](#fix-1) if it doesn't work. *This issue could be because of how `Flet` handles transparent windows.*
-2. A border around Miku appears during app launch; refer to [Fix 1](#fix-1).
+2. A border around Miku appears during app launch; try [Fix 1](#fix-1). *This issue could also be because of how `Flet` handles transparent windows.*
-3. Miku suddenly stops her idle animation; refer to [Fix 2](#fix-2).
+3. Miku suddenly stops her idle animation; try [Fix 2](#fix-2). *This issue occurs when clicking her registers as a drag event, but is immediately canceled, resulting in the events not registering correctly.*
-4. Miku appears to be stretched and/or the speech bubble is clipped or stretched; refer to [Fix 1](#fix-1) or [Fix 3](#fix-3).
-5. After dragging Miku, her position doesn't update, and will return to her initial position pre-drag; happens occasionally, but **no fix yet**.
+4. After dragging Miku, her position doesn't update, and will return to her initial position pre-drag; happens occasionally, but nothing serious. *This issue is still under scrutiny.*
-6. Miku's randomized movement anchor is misplaced once dragged off-screen at the bottom; only happens if you intentionally drag her way below bounds, and **no fix yet**.
+5. Miku's randomized movement anchor is misplaced once dragged off-screen at the bottom; only happens if you intentionally drag her way below bounds of the monitor. *This issue is still under scrutiny.*

-> In conclusion, most issues that may arise, are solvable by either:
-> Relaunching the app, or dragging Miku around, then stopping.

 ## Features